On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Proofs of Theorem and of Theorem

-(ii) A trivialization of $\cE$ on a formal neighborhood of $Y$ exists if and only if $\cE|_Y$ is trivial (because $\cE$ is smooth over $\P^1_U$).
+\begin{remarks} To identify the modifications with sections of affine Grassmannian, it is enough to trivialize $\cE$ on a formal neighborhood of $Y$.
+Such a trivialization exists if and only if $\cE|_Y$ is trivial (because $\cE$ is smooth over $\P^1_U$).
 If $\cE$ is not trivial on $Y$, then the modifications are parameterized by a twist of the affine Grassmannian. \end{remarks}

 The unit section of $\bG$ gives rise to a unit section $\Id_{\Gr}\in\Gr_\bG(Y)$.
 This section corresponds to the trivial modification $(\cE,\Id_{\cE}|_{\P_U^1-Y})$ under the above isomorphism.

 It is clear that we have a natural isomorphism $\Gr_{\bG_1\times_U\bG_2}=\Gr_{\bG_1}\times_U\Gr_{\bG_2}$.